What Temperature Should I Set My Air Conditioner in Summer? 78 Degrees is the Answer

 2. Install a programmable thermostat to have more control over the temp.

-This helps automatically optimize the AC temperature for each time of day, and many smartphone-compatible options let you control your home’s temperature from anywhere.
+Using a programmable thermostat helps automatically optimize the AC temperature for each time of day, and many smartphone-compatible options let you control your home’s temperature from anywhere.
+This is great when you want to automate your home’s temp based on the best AC temperature for sleeping, while you’re away, and of course, while you’re lounging around the house.

 3. Add more insulation to the house for a lower electric bill in summer and winter!

-Adding more insulation to places like your attic, sealing cracks, large windows, or other areas that allow in the air will help keep the warm air out when you’re trying to keep things cool–and the cool air out when you’re trying to warm up in winter.
+Adding more insulation to places like your attic along with sealing cracks, large windows, or other areas that allow in the air will help keep the warm air out when you’re trying to keep things cool.
+Additionally, it will keep the cool air out when you’re trying to warm up in winter.

 “We put in extra insulation in our attic to retain cold air in the summer and to prevent hot air from escaping in the winter to make our living space warmer.” – Betty